lines64/Manifold-Markets-Converter/README.md

 ---

 #### With the recent changes, which makes Mana pretty much worthless, I see no reason to continue updating this browser extension.
-It is still a great website, and I am very exticed to see in which direction the project goes.
+It is still a great website, and I am very excited to see in which direction the project goes.

 ---